 On the other side, Farmers have to share the same resource and to increase their incomes, optimizing the selection of the right mix of crops depending on the quantity of available water (SW and GW) and on the cultivable hectares.
 The water-demanding crops are more profitable; consequently, the share of irrigated crops (i.e. tomato for processing industry, vineyards, vegetables, olive trees, and orchards) in the area is absolutely dominant compared to the rainfed crops (i.e. durum wheat).
 However, in dry seasons, Farmers do not have enough SW for their own crops.
-They receive the

-- information about SW maximum availability very late, and they have two alternatives, such as paying for the most expensive water tariff or using the GW.
+They receive the information about SW maximum availability very late, and they have two alternatives, such as paying for the most expensive water tariff or using the GW.
 The Regional Water Protection Plan does not recognize the GW option as an alternative.
-Nevertheless, Farmers perceive GW as a cheap and easily accessible resource and the aftereffect is that Farmers tend to use GW [37]. - The above indicates that there are discrepancies in the way in which the situation is interpreted by the different stakeholders, bringing to a situation of a general dissatisfaction.
-Both stakeholders act as if the decision space is as simple as they presume it to be (i.e. ignoring the role of some of the other actors and/or making assumptions about their decisional processes) [37].
-A detailed description of the case study and the analy- - sis of the ambiguity in problem framing can be found in [37], while this paper aims to formalise how new alternatives have been discovered during the decision making process under consideration.
+Nevertheless, Farmers perceive GW as a cheap and easily accessible resource and the aftereffect is that Farmers tend to use GW.
+Both stakeholders act as if the decision space is as simple as they presume it to be (i.e. ignoring the role of some of the other actors and/or making assumptions about their decisional processes) [40].

+The above indicates that there are discrepancies in the way in which the situation is interpreted by the different stakeholders, leading to a situation of a general dissatisfaction.
+The generated solutions were considered "optimal" by the policy-maker, while they were not acceptable for the stakeholders.
+A detailed description of the case study and the analysis of the ambiguity in problem framing can be found in [40], while this paper aims to formalise how new alternatives have been discovered during the decision making process under consideration.
 In section 4.1, we present the problem formulations from the point of view of the two main stakeholders involved and the consequent introduction of a new variable.

-245 3.2.
+3.2.
 Case study 2: locating a new parking area in a World Heritage site

-The area under investigation in the second case study is the Municipality of Alberobello in southern Italy, which became a UNESCO7 site in 1996 due to the presence of the "Trulli", a particular form of building construction which derives from prehistoric techniques still functioning in the modern world, thus characterised by a unique value.
+The area under investigation in the second case study is the Municipality of Alberobello in southern Italy, which became a UNESCO site in 1996 due to the presence of the "Trulli", a particular form of building construction which derives from prehistoric techniques still functioning in the modern world, thus characterised by a unique value.